Polkadot-Blockchain-Academy/pba-content/syllabus/8-XCM/2-XCVM/XCVM_slides.md

 This instruction uses the specified assets in the Holding register to buy weight for the execution of the following instructions.
 It's used in systems that pay fees.

+`weight_limit` is a sanity check, to make sure that the execution errors if you would buy more than that weight.
+The estimate for the weight has to come from using the recipient's weigher, not the sender's.
+The recipient is the one who actually executes the message.

 ---v

 ## The `DepositAsset` instruction